sswatson/sswatson.github.io/coolstuff.md

     - **Copier**.
 Templating system for quickly creating new files or projects on your computer (a Python package).
 Especially useful for software projects with boilerplate, stock letters, etc.
     - **ungit**.
 A visual approach to version control.
 Solves a lot of Git's UX problems.
 - Web development
     - **React**.
 One of the most popular Javascript frameworks for creating web applications.
-It's the only one I know, but I do like it.
+    - **Svelte**.
+A front-end framework that's simple, really fast, and genuinely reactive.
     - **Visual Studio Code**.
 The development environment that all the cool kids are using these days.
     - **Firebase**.
 An easy way to create a low-cost, scalable web application.
 Hosting, database, and cloud functions are all integrated and well documented.
     - **AG Grid**.
 Possibly the best open source data table package for the web.
 Highly recommended over plain HTML for large tables.